Exploring Success in the Literacy Zone

 “She’s juggling a lot with scholarship essays and tests and swimming.
 She was doing OK, but her testing didn’t reflect her classroom performance,’’ said Jones, then GSU’s Assistant Director, Office of Sponsored Programs and Research.

-Jones was grateful for the Literacy Zone, which Koonce took over the program in 2018 with a new mission.
+Jones was grateful for the Literacy Zone, which Koonce took over in 2018 with a new mission.

 “I want to empower families by giving them the skills to work with their children and also to meet the mental health needs in the community,’’ said Koonce.
 “There are so few social service agencies in the area that can help children and adolescents with these specific concerns.”

 He and graduate student Nicole Ratliff recently developed an individual plan for a six-year old who was having trouble self-regulating his emotions, which when unchecked, derailed school days, and disrupted learning.